Haran/BMDMSoundex/README.md

 require "../vendor/autoload.php";

+// Using 'ash' upon init will load Ashkenazi phonetic rules
-// use 'sep' instead of 'ash' to init a Sephardic rules
+// Use 'sep' instead of 'ash' to init Sephardic rules
 $bmdm = new \dautkom\bmdm\BMDM('ash');

 ```